Ginger Rogers: Relationships and marriages

-Rogers, an only child, maintained a close relationship with her mother, Lela Rogers, throughout her life.
-Lela, a newspaper reporter, scriptwriter, and movie producer, was one of the first women to enlist in the Marine Corps, was a founder of the successful "Hollywood Playhouse" for aspiring actors and actresses on the RKO set, and a founder of the Motion Picture Alliance for the Preservation of American Ideals.
-Rogers was a lifelong member of the Republican Party and campaigned for Thomas Dewey in the 1944 presidential election, Barry Goldwater in the 1964 presidential election and Ronald Reagan in the 1966 California gubernatorial election.
-She was a strong opponent of Franklin Delano Roosevelt, speaking out against both him and his New Deal proposals.
-She was a member of the Daughters of the American Revolution.

-Rogers and her mother had a very close professional relationship.
-Lela Rogers was credited with pivotal contributions to her daughter's early successes in New York City and in Hollywood, and gave her much assistance in contract negotiations with RKO.
-She also wrote a children's mystery book with her daughter as the central character.

-Marriages

-Rogers married and divorced five times.
-She did not have children.
+Rogers married and divorced five times and had no children.

 On March 29, 1929, Rogers married for the first time at age 17 to her dancing partner Jack Pepper (real name Edward Jackson Culpepper).
 They divorced in 1931, having separated soon after the wedding.
 Rogers dated Mervyn LeRoy in 1932, but they ended the relationship and remained friends until his death in 1987.
-In 1934, she married actor Lew Ayres (1908–96).
-They divorced six years later in 1940.
-In 1943, Rogers married her third husband, Jack Briggs, who was a U.S. Marine, before divorcing in 1950.
-In 1953, she married Jacques Bergerac, a French actor 16 years her junior, whom she met on a trip to Paris.
+In 1934, she married actor Lew Ayres.
+They separated in 1936 and divorced 4 years later in March 1940.
+On 16 January 1943, Rogers married her third husband, Jack Briggs, who was a U.S. Marine, before divorcing on 7 September 1949.
+In February 1953 she married Jacques Bergerac, a French actor 16 years her junior, whom she met on a trip to Paris.
 A lawyer in France, he came to Hollywood with her and became an actor.
-They divorced in 1957.
+They divorced in July 1957.
 Her fifth and final husband was director and producer William Marshall.
 They married in 1961 and divorced in 1970, after his bouts with alcohol and the financial collapse of their joint film production company in Jamaica.